MrinalBhoumick/AppSync-Structured/README.md

-Here's a comprehensive README.md documentation for your setup:

----

 # AWS AppSync CI/CD Setup

 This repository contains a CI/CD pipeline setup for managing AWS AppSync GraphQL API components, including schemas, queries, mutations, and Lambda resolvers.
 The pipeline uses CodeBuild for automating the update and creation of these components based on changes pushed to the repository.